KarolSU96/finance-tracker/README.md

   7. Access the Application

 ## Credits
-- This web app uses Code Institute Full Template.
+- This web app uses Code Institute Full Template
 - SweetAlert for beautiful alerts
 - Bootstrap team for making my life easier when it comes to styling of my page.
+- Tutors who helped